 Those little mossy bunnies are having so much fun hopping through the toolbox full of cabbages, carrots, eggs and flowers, aren’t they?
 Do you see what is in the background?
 On the wall?
 That is the next thing I bought myself at Renningers!

-I don’t know if these frames were built to sell, were once windows, or just trim, perhaps on the end of old church pews.
+I don’t know if these frames were once windows, or just trim, perhaps on the end of old church pews.
 The booth I bought the frames from probably had 100 of them.
 They had two different sizes, I chose the larger of the two.
 They were asking $18 for the smaller ones and $20 each for the larger ones.
 The black part of the plaques is black metal, which I believe is painted with chalkboard paint.
 That makes these just perfect for all kinds of holiday and party decor.
 I can chalk on these or stick things up with magnets.
 Here is a close up of one of the plaques.
 My rustic banner which says “H-A-P-P-Y E-A-S-T-E-R” was a fun find in the bargain section at the front of Target for just $3.
 The bunnies hopping along the wall were another $3 banner, I just untied the end and slipped them off of their rope.